hyosung11/Launch-School/Courses/journal.md

 09:35 Working on practice problems in Coderpad.
 I still don't have confirmation of my interview for tomorrow.

 09:47 I haven't completely lost all that I've learned.
 I want to ace this interview and move on in the curriculum.
 I want to rekindle the love of the feedback loop and solving problems.

+11:15 SungOh is insistent on going to the mall.
+So off we go.